 PGY 4 Year

 During the fourth year (PGY4), residents continue to see outpatients and to receive psychotherapy and psychopharmacology supervision, helping them to consolidate their learning in these areas.
-Early in the course of the COVID-19 pandemic, outpatient treatment in PIRC transitioned seamlessly to telehealth.
-Over the next academic year we anticipate the clinic will be transitioning to a hybrid model with the flexibility to treat patients in person or via telehealth based upon their individual treatment goals and needs.
+During this academic year (2023-2024) most patients will be seen in-person and on site at the clinic with the flexibility to treat patients via telehealth based upon their individual treatment goals and needs.
 In addition, all classes and resident meetings will be held in person.

 Didactics and the weekly process group continue, which help to maintain a sense of class cohesion.
 In addition, the year is designed to allow residents the maximum flexibility in pursuing special interests with 80% time available for electives.

 The range of electives is exceptionally broad and may be tailored to suit individual needs.
-Residents who are interested in research careers may elect to use some or all of the year to immerse themselves in a research project under the tutelage of a member of the faculty.
+Residents who are interested in research careers may elect to use some or all of the year to immerse themselves in a research project under the mentorship of a member of the faculty.
 Research opportunities are available in both clinical and basic science research.
 Many residents choose to serve as junior attendings on one of the inpatient units or in outpatient clinics or consultation liaison service.
-Other recent electives have included senior rotations at the undergraduate student health center, the psychoanalytic center, the women's mental health center, and mental health clinics for the homeless.
-All residents teach medical students through a small group preceptorship.
+Other recent electives have included senior rotations in undergraduate student health, women's mental health center, and mental health for the homeless.
+All residents teach medical students through a small group preceptorship; many teach junior residents.
 Additional electives are also available in medical student teaching and in how to plan and teach a course.
 This year solidifies the residents' psychiatric knowledge and skills and helps them to prepare for their future psychiatric careers.

 Call Responsibilities for PGY4s

 PGY4 residents share day-call on the adult consultation liaison service of NYPH on weekends and holidays.